Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • A freelance designer belongs to three client organizations.

-• They switch between organizations in the UI and see different projects and data for each.
+• They switch between organizations in your application's UI and see different projects for each.

 Session Context

-When a user belongs to multiple organizations, their session includes the concept of an active organization:
+When a user belongs to multiple organizations, their session can pin a single active organization:

 Organization Claims in Tokens